-Figure 2.
-Relative eigenvalue error versus CPU time for MAFIA and YAP.
+Figure 2: Relative eigenvalue error versus CPU time for MAFIA and the FEA code YAP.
 The test structure is a pillbox cavity with radius $\rho = 1$ and height $l = 1$ .
 The YAP results are electric field calculations.
 The MAFIA results employed a uniform grid.

-FEA excels when good accuracy is desired since the FEA error scales like $t^{-1}$ instead of $t^{-1/4}$ .
-This difference is due to the discretization error (proportional to $h^4$ for this FEA, and $h$ for MAFIA).
+The execution times are reasonable when compared with MAFIA.
+Fig. 2 compares this FEA code (named YAP) with MAFIA on a pillbox test cavity.
+A uniform grid was employed in the MAFIA calculations in order to produce the typical accuracy achieved by MAFIA in a more complicated structure.
+This FEA excels when good accuracy is desired since the FEA error scales as $t^{-1}$ instead of $t^{-1/4}$ .
+This difference is due to the discretization error (proportional to $h^4$ for this FEA code, and $h$ for MAFIA).